Step 1: Call Your Insurance Company

 Depending on your area and insurance plan, you may purchase your pump one of a few ways.

 One way to get a breast pump is to order it online.
-The major medical supply companies most insurance plans work with have online forms you can fill out.
+The major medical supply companies (DMEs) most insurance plans work with have online forms you can fill out.
 Then, they’ll ship the pump right to your door.
-Byram Healthcare estimates delivery takes 4-7 days, while Edgepark lists 8-12 days to process insurance and ship the pump.
+Edgepark, Bryam Healthcare, 1 Natural Way, and Aeroflow all have easy to use websites for ordering your pump only.
 You can call other medical supply companies to ask about processing and shipment time, too.

 If you have a brick-and-mortar medical supply store nearby, you may be able to walk in, check out models in person, and leave with a breast pump the same day.
 The same goes for people whose health insurance will reimburse a pump they buy at any retailer.
 If you’re on bed rest or don’t have a store close by that offers the pump you want, in-person shopping might not work for you, but for many moms-to-be, going to a physical store can be a quick way to get your pump.